 Every business owner has a legal duty to comply with legislation.
 If you don’t play by the rules, there’s every chance that you could get caught out, regardless of whether or not you knew what you were doing was illegal.
 If you run a company, it’s essential to ensure that everything you do is above board in order to prevent problems that could put you out of business for good.
+Here’s some way to make sure your business is playing by the rules.

 If you’re an employer, you should be aware of your legal responsibilities.
 You’ll need to adhere to guidelines, regardless of how many employees you have on your team.
 Even if you only have a small business, there are laws in place, which are there to protect employee rights and reduce the risk of accidents at work and work-related illnesses and injuries.
 It’s a good idea to consult legal experts when you draw up employment contracts.
 This way, you can ensure that the contract is compliant and that you respect the rights of your employees.
 If you don’t run your business in the right way, for example, the site you operate doesn’t satisfy health and safety criteria, you run the risk of being sued by employees who sustain injuries under your watch.